 We’ve seen multicultural societies turning into chaos multiple times throughout history.
 Not only did that not happen to Penang but it also contributed even more to the easy-going lifestyle on the island.
 Especially in George Town which is a total fusion of Chinese, Indian, Malay, and western cultures.
 And if this incredible lifestyle found in a very few other places on earth is complemented by golden beaches and crystal, tranquil seas.
 All these things make Penang the ultimate tropical paradise that it is today.

 How to get to Penang and where to stay

 You can reach Penang by any form of transport.
 Penang has an international airport which is an hour away from Kuala Lumpur.
 You can also reach the island via a bus or train with the bus being the cheapest option.
 If you’re coming from Kuala Lumpur, the bus will take around 6 hours.
+Check out this article if you’re planning a road trip from Kuala Lumpur to Penang.
 Finally, you can also reach by boat, since Penang has one of the biggest ports in the country.

 As for the accommodation, there are a lot of options to choose from.
 If you want to be close to all the clubs and the vibrant nightlife, the right place for you is George Town.
 For a place close to the beach choose either Batu Ferringhi (a more expensive option) or Tanjung Bungah ( a more budget option).
 If you are a nature lover and you want to stay away from the urban area, you can get the perfect accommodation in Bayan Lepas.
 Finally, if you love street food, sightseeing, and shopping the best area to stay would be Gourney drive.